 Caricatures by Rich Conley

 bring a fun, creative touch to your new year.
 Rich has been working as a professional caricature artist since 1988, although he has been drawing since he was old enough to hold a pencil.
 Currently he does caricatures in both traditional and digital formats and is a proud member of the International Society of Caricature Artists.
 He has worked with such great groups as Albany Tulip Festival, MAAC and ECAC tournaments, Saratoga Racetrack, Gilda's House, Ronald McDonald House, Albany Conquest,Tri-City ValleyCats, State University at Albany, and Oneonta, RPI, Union, Sage, Albany College of Pharmacy, General Electric, Macy's, JC Penney, Boskovs, Albany Institute of Art and many, many more.
 He has also provided character design for various companies including all the design work for Saratoga Sweets.
 He tries to bring a fun creative approach to any event by capturing the personality as well as well as the person.
 “It's important to me to make sure the people who sit for me have a fun and memorable time.
 My hope is that you leave with a great drawing and an even better memory.”
-(Free at the Saratoga Springs Post Office, all night)
+(Free in the Saratoga Arts Gallery, all night)

 Jo-Jo’s Fabulous Faces